minagawah/perlin-experiment/README.md

 ## 1. About

 - Generating an organic looking wave using Perlin Noise
-- Click on canvas to switch visualisation modes (wave/equalizer)
+- Click the canvas to toggle between 3 different visualization modes (Wave/Equalizer/Solar).

 I have some example apps from the past: